A Week in Portugal

 - Driving in Portimão was straight forward, but getting to our VRBO rental from the highway definitely required use of a mapping system.
 We had retired our Tom-Tom mapping device, and only used cell phone based mapping to navigate everywhere.

-- Portugal uses tolls, and there are several methods they utilize to collect toll monies.
+- Portugal uses the Via Verde electronic toll collection system.
+There are several methods they utilize to collect toll payments.
 You need to make sure that your rental vehicle is equipped with an RFID unit.
 Click here to go to the Portugal Tolls Website to check the current rules.

 - Unlimited free travel by bus, metro, tram and elevators.